sorentwo/exib/doc/README.txt

 ## Text

-The text node provides a variety of complex string manipulation tools, most of which are harvested from common language paradigms like tr and sprintf.
+The text node provides a variety of complex string manipulation tools, most of which are harvested from common language paradigms like tr and format.

 **Character Case: lust(%s), value**